Skip to content

 A Recipe for Success: Natural Pesticide in Uganda

-Mixing a few common plants and materials found around her home, Ajok Lilly has found a way to naturally keep bugs and pests away from her garden.
-Ajok Lilly explained she was skeptical when she learned from the TREES Trainers that a combination of plants, soap, and water would effectively do the work of the expensive chemicals she had been buying in town, but she wanted to see for herself.
-After using the mixture, she discovered the pesticide worked extremely well.
-In fact, neighboring farmers who were using chemical pesticides during the same period faced issues with termites and bugs attacking their vegetables, while her crops remained unscathed.
+Mixing a few common plants and materials found around her home, Ajok Lilly discovered a natural way to keep bugs and pests away from her garden.
+Initially, she felt skeptical when the TREES Trainers introduced her to a pesticide alternative made from plants, soap, and water.
+She had always relied on expensive chemical pesticides bought from town.
+However, she decided to test the mixture herself.
+To her surprise, it worked extremely well.
+While neighboring farmers who used chemical pesticides struggled with termites and bugs, her crops remained untouched.

-Out of gratitude to the donors that have made her participation with Trees for the Future possible, she shares the recipe with you:
+Grateful to the donors who made her participation with Trees for the Future possible, she shares her pesticide recipe:

 • 1 kg of Young Mango leaves